-An implication of the model is that the impact of trade policies on wages may be greater than that identified in empirical studies which depend on relating changes in factor prices to changes in trade volumes, traded goods prices or to the implicit factor content of imported goods.
-The model may also help to explain the results of recent empirical studies which have shown that workers' wages in developing countries have not increased in the aftermath of trade liberalization as expected in conventional models.
-The model we develop also has implications concerning the political economy of trade policies.
+An implication of the model is that the impact of trade policies on wages may be greater than that identified in present empirical studies which depend on relating changes in factor prices to changes in goods prices or to the implicit factor content of imported goods.
+The conclusion that skill-biased technical change or another "residual" is responsible for observed relative wage changes in developed countries may be questioned if the mechanism identified here is important.
+The model may also be useful in explaining the results of recent empirical studies which have shown that workers' wages in developing countries have not increased in the aftermath of trade liberalization as expected in conventional models.

+The model presented here may also be useful in interpreting the political economy of trade policies.
 A consequence of the model is that there is an inverse-U-shaped relation between the extent of trade liberalization and the level of profit, as a result of the conflicting effects of trade liberalization on total per-firm rents and on the share of rents captured by owners of firms.
 As a result, measures which bring about sufficient wage discipline to increase profits without dissipating rents entirely (such as regional trading arrangements) may be favored by owners of capital.
-Up to a point, firms may welcome the reduction of barriers to entry and firm owners may promote trade liberalization, especially when workers initially command a substantial share of surpluses.
+Up to a point, firms may welcome the reduction of barriers to entry and firm owners may promote trade liberalization especially when workers initially earn substantial rents.
 In contrast to traditional models, organized workers may oppose trade liberalization and firm owners may welcome it in both developing countries and developed countries.
-The wage-discipline mechanism is not analyzed in existing models of lobbying for protection, such as Mitra (1999) or Bombardini (2008).
-Our model leads to the testable proposition that firms and industries with a heavily unionized workforce would, ceteris paribus, be less likely to lobby for protection.
-Moreover, we may expect this relationship to be more pronounced in decentralized bargaining regimes such as the one considered in this paper.
+Although it is too early to draw clear policy implications from the analysis above, it would appear that measures to enhance the bargaining power of workers and the degree of coordination among organized workers can play a potentially important role in moderating the wage decreases induced by trade liberalization.

 The empirical magnitude of the effect of trade liberalization on wage discipline is a subject for further empirical investigation.
-Such research should consider explicitly the impact of liberalization on profits as well as on wages, and examine the relationship between measures of trade policy (as contrasted with measures of trade itself, such as trade volumes) and measures of industry and firm level distribution of income.
-In particular, it may be informative to study episodes, in which there were tariff and other trade policy changes, to explore whether, as we suggest is possible, the impact on wages exceeds what would be expected based on changes in trade volumes alone.
+Such investigation should consider explicitly the impact of liberalization on profits as well as on wages, and examine the relationship between measures of trade policy (as contrasted with measures of trade iself, such as trade volumes) and industry and firm level measures of the distribution of income.